CS3219-AY2324S1/ay2324s1-course-assessment-g54/README.md

 ## Question Microservice

 ### Getting started
+If you are using the Atlas Mongo DB, follow the instructions below.
+Else, you can ignore it.
 First, in the `Security` section of the left navigation, click `Network Access`.
 Then, click `Add IP Address` and add your current IP address so that you will be whitelisted.